Gepárd anti-materiel rifle: Description

 Finally, the Gepárd rifle family concluded with the M6, now called "GM6 Lynx".
 This rifle used the 12.7×108mm and .50 BMG rounds, like the M2 and M4, but featured stronger parts, lighter weight, shorter length and an improved scope.

 The production history of the Gepárd was bumpy, since it was designed and prototyped at the end of communist rule and first production runs happened during the early-1990s, as Hungary transitioned to a market economy.
 Early examples were assembled at the Vízgépészeti Vállalat (Hydrotechnic State Company).
 Production and development of Gepárd currently happens at Báthory-Épszolg Kft.
-(GM6 is manufactured by SERO Kft.), which also produces the new "Szép 7.62×51mm" bolt-action sniper rifle for Hungarian army and anti-terrorist police units.
+(GM6 is manufactured by Sero International Kft.), which also produces the new "Szép 7.62×51mm" bolt-action sniper rifle for Hungarian army and anti-terrorist police units.
 This smaller, standard caliber sniper rifle owes a lot of design elements to the Gepárd, since its designer, Ferenc Szép, also participated in development of the Gepárd guns.

 Ammunition

-The M-1, M-1A1, M-2, M-4, M-5 and M-6 rifles all use the 12.7×108mm cartridge as their primary calibre.
-They can be converted to fire the NATO .50 BMG round.
+The M-1, M-1A1, M-2, M-4, M-5, and M-6 rifles all use the 12.7×108mm cartridge as their primary calibre.
+They can be converted to fire the .50 BMG NATO cartridge.

-The M-3 rifle only use the Soviet 14.5×114mm round.
+The M-3 rifle only uses the Soviet 14.5×114mm cartridge.